odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

 ---
 {% include JB/setup %}

+I've played around quite a while with Etcd now and it turned out to be essential to backup your data frequently.
+This guide describes how I usually recover crashed Fleet cluster without following the [lately documented way](https://github.com/coreos/etcd/blob/master/Documentation/2.0/admin_guide.md#disaster-recovery) of Etcd backup.

 # Assumption

 There is (or was) an Etcd cluster running on more then one node which for some reason is not operating as expected anymore.
 To bring the cluster back to life one needs at least one running node with valid data (to be recovered) or a valid Etcd backup.
 Furthermore the procedure only makes sense if the docker container Fleet has been managing before are still (part wise) running.
 Creating a Etcd backup
-Fleet is storing all necessary data in the hidden directory /_coreos.com.
-In order to to list the data directory with etcdctl you need to fire the following command:
+Fleet is storing all necessary data in the hidden directory `/_coreos.com`.
+In order to to list the data directory with `etcdctl` you need to fire the following command:

     $ etcdctl ls /_coreos.com --recursive

-To make a dump of the data stored on the Etcd node use the tool etc-backup (https://github.com/odise/etcd-backup).
-The tool needs two configuration files (etcd-configuration.json, backup-configuration.json).
+To make a dump of the data stored on the Etcd node use the tool [etc-backup](https://github.com/odise/etcd-backup).
+The tool needs two configuration files (`etcd-configuration.json`, `backup-configuration.json`).
 Here is an example for the production environment:

 etcd-configuration.json